Gorglomux/gorglomux.github.io/content/portfolio/tower-catastrophy/index.md

 To get started with the project, I made a [Game Design Document](https://docs.google.com/document/d/1NFU9h1Buusn7iRRbbFxXMZfDTwyCYejdFpgoEXmLpv0) that you can check out.

-The project has been developed for the Game Off Jam 2023.
+The project has been developed for the Game Off Jam 2023, and reached the 10th place in the Overall Category, out of 627 entries.